awsdocs/aws-cdk-guide/doc_source/bootstrapping.md

 ## The bootstrapping template contract<a name="bootstrapping-contract"></a>

-The stack synthesizer's requirements of the bootstrapping stack depend on the stack synthesizer being used\.
-If you write your own stack synthesizer, you have complete freedom over the bootstrap resources that your synthesizer requires\.
+The requirements of the bootstrapping stack depend on the stack synthesizer being used\.
+If you write your own stack synthesizer, you have complete control of the bootstrap resources that your synthesizer requires and how the synthesizer finds them\.
 This section describes the expectations that the `DefaultStackSynthesizer` has of the bootstrapping template\.

 ### Versioning<a name="bootstrapping-contract-versioning"></a>